KRFO-FM

 KRFO-FM (104.9 MHz) is a radio station airing a country music format, licensed to Owatonna, Minnesota.
 KRFO-FM is owned by Townsquare Media.

+History

+KRFO-FM went on the air December 29, 1966.

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus Media stations, including KRFO-FM, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.